-This is a lovely nutritious, comforting, warming and wholesome soup, and unbelievably easy to make too.
+This is a lovely nutritious, comforting, warming and wholesome soup, and pretty easy to make too.
 I have fond memories of going to my Nan’s house and having steaming bowls of this with big chunks of bread and always going back for more!
 This is based on her soup as she would always cook a soup very similar to this and tasting this takes me right back there.
-You can feel the goodness going right into as you eat it and because of all the vegetables and potatoes etc in it its very filling too so you can have it for lunch or even dinner!
 Once you get used to making it feel free to mix up the vegetables and use up what you have in your fridge, or add to your taste.

-This will make a big pot so if making just for two – i would half it? but this will freeze really well too.
+This will make a big pot so if making just for two, you may want to half the quantities? but this will freeze really well too.

 So you will need:

 2 big onions, peeled and chopped

 3 Parsnips, peeled and chopped

 1 1/2 litres of chicken or vegetable stock

 2 teaspoons of paprika